azardilis/fa_metabolism/doc/notes.md

 also given for comparison.
-In Section 4 an extended version of the model is given including some regulatory constructs of the system and finally the last section includes a critical evaluation of the use of Petri Nets and in extension other process algebras and a disucssion on future perspectives.
+In Section 4 an extended version of the model is given including some regulatory constructs of the system and finally the last section includes a critical evaluation of the use of Petri Nets and in extension other process algebras and a discussion on future perspectives.

 End of introduction.